Part 1 · The Invisible Barrier

 Discussion

-• Inter-state benefit portability (ID-linked, SMS-first status messaging).
+• Inter-state benefit portability with simpler status communication.

-• Urban-indexed income criteria to reflect real costs of living.
+• Urban-indexed income criteria that better reflect actual living costs.

-De-identified summary tables and the instrument are available on request.
+The project instrument and selected descriptive materials are available on request.
 For pilots or collaboration, email modyparth7@gmail.com.

 References